koriym/homebrew-brewworks/README.md

-# BrewWorks - Native and Isolated PHP Development Environments for Mac
+# BrewWorks - Native and Isolated PHP Development Environments

-BrewWorks is a collection of Homebrew formulas designed to simplify the setup and management of PHP development environments on Mac.
+BrewWorks is a collection of Homebrew formulas designed to simplify the setup and management of PHP development environments on macOS and Linux (including WSL on Windows).
 It provides two main formulas:

 1. **[brewworks](README-brewworks.md)**: A powerful formula that allows you to easily set up project-specific development environments with common services such as PHP, MySQL, Redis, Memcached, Nginx, Apache, and Node.js, without using Docker.